 This is a console that’s moderately inexpensive (when compared to the PS5 or Xbox Series X) and one that’s really easy to get set up and play within a short space of time.
 While other consoles require you to go through account creation processes, with the Switch, you can literally just turn it on, put the cartridge in, and play.

 Speaking of its game library, one of the many strengths of the Switch is the fact that just about everything is available on it.
-There are retro classics like Banjo-Kazooie, Grand Theft Auto: San Andreas, Sonic the Hedgehog, and Super Castlevania IV, alongside games like The Elder Scrolls V: Skyrim, Diablo III, Fortnite, and Minecraft, and indie superstars like Shovel Knight, Yooka-Laylee, Demon Turf, and Crypt of the NecroDancer… and all that without mentioning Zelda, Mario, Pokemon, and the other big Switch exclusives.
+There are retro classics like Banjo-Kazooie, Grand Theft Auto: San Andreas, Sonic the Hedgehog, and Super Castlevania IV, alongside games like The Elder Scrolls V: Skyrim, Apex Legends, Fortnite, and Minecraft, and indie superstars like Shovel Knight, Yooka-Laylee, Demon Turf, and Crypt of the NecroDancer… and all that without mentioning Zelda, Mario, Pokémon, and the other big Switch exclusives.

-Although, having said that, there are some recent big triple-A games that haven’t made their way to the console because it isn’t quite powerful enough to run them.
-Elden Ring and Red Dead Redemption 2 come to mind, so if they’re the types of games you’re most interested in, then this might be a deal-breaker for you.
+Although, having said that, there are quite a lot of big triple-A games that haven’t made their way to the console because it isn’t quite powerful enough to run them.
+GTA 5, Elden Ring, and annual Call of Duty titles all come to mind, so if they’re the types of games you’re most interested in, then this might be a deal-breaker for you.
 Still, it covers more ground than it misses overall.

 Meanwhile, it is harder to use the Nintendo Switch as the center of your home entertainment setup.
 For whatever reason, this console doesn’t offer compatibility with most of the streaming platforms – if you want something you can watch Netflix, Disney Plus, or Amazon Prime Video through, you’re out of luck.
-It does have Crunchyroll, YouTube, and Twitch (plus a special app dedicated to the Pokémon anime), but that selection does rather limit your pool of available content.
+Despite previously supporting a Twitch app, the Switch lost that as well in 2023.
+It does have services like Hulu, Crunchyroll, and YouTube, but that is a pretty limited selection compared to its rivals.

 Read our full Nintendo Switch review.